andimoto/keebcu/README.md

 ### build.sh description
 The build.sh script checks if OpenSCAD binary is available.
 If not, user has to set OPENSCADPATH to point to the binary.
 Then it checks parameters.
 The 1st parameter is necessary and tells the name of the keyboard to build.
 The script then appends .scad extension automaticaly and uses the name for the output directory.
-No keyboard file name will stop the script and return an error.
+No keyboard file name provided, will stop the script and return an error.
 Then it checks optional parameter of config file.
 Default config file will be used if no 2nd parameter is given.

-Each keyboard file has a separator at the end "BUILD_LINE".
+Each keyboard file has a separator at the end: "BUILD_LINE".
 The script greps for the line number of the separator and prints out the keyboard file until this line number.
 This output will be saved in an temporary directory which will be removed after build.
-Also and output directory will be generated to save stl files in it.
+Also, and output directory will be generated to save stl files in it.
 Then it places each module call from the config file at the end and calls OpenSCAD with the generated file to render the stl part.
 After this it places the next module call and generates the next stl, an so on.

 You can add your own config file with the module calls you want and call the build.sh script with the config file as 2nd parameter.
 If no 2nd parameter is given, the script uses default config file 'conf/module-calls.conf'.
 The script greps for 'module' and separates the line at ':'.
 The last part will be used and appended to the created scad file.